o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/development/node-libraries.md

    }
    ```

-1. Make sure the library's descriptor is registered in your gem's module\.
-The following code is from `ScriptCanvasDiagnosticLibraryGem.cpp`\.
+1. Make sure the library's descriptor is registered in your gem's module.
+The following code is from `ScriptCanvasDiagnosticLibraryGem.cpp`.

    ```
    Module::Module()